-All Offshore Transmission Licence holders as appointed by OFGEM
+All Offshore Transmission Licence holders as appointed by OFGEM; and

-All Competitively Appointed Transmission Licence holders as appointed by OFGEM (for the avoidance of doubt a Competitively Appointed Transmission Licensee is assumed to be an Onshore Transmission Licensee).
+All Competitively Appointed Transmission Licence holders as appointed by OFGEM.

 No distinction is generally made within the document between Onshore and Offshore TOs.
 References are applicable to both unless specific conditions or exceptions are made in the document relating to an Onshore TO or Offshore TO and such distinction will be prefixed accordingly.